wanghc78/valor/OOPSLA2015_AE.md

 ## I. Overview

-The artifacts of paper23 include
+There are three groups of files containing supporting material for paper23

-* This OOPSLA2015_AE.md as the installation and performance evaluation guide.
-The document can also be found at https://github.com/wanghc78/valor/blob/master/OOPSLA2015_AE.md
+* This installation and performance evaluation guide (OOPSLA2015_AE.md).
+This document can also be found at https://github.com/wanghc78/valor/blob/master/OOPSLA2015_AE.md
-* The valor R package, which does the compiler transformation and provides runtime functions to support the execution of the vectorized code.
+* The valor R package, containing the vectorizing restructurer and the runtime functions needed for execution of the vectorized code.
-* The benchmark application codes, which was used in the paper's performance evaluation.
+* The benchmark codes used in the paper to evaluate the effectiveness of the vectorizer.

-Section II of this document describes the detail steps to install R, the valor package and benchmarks into a Linux environment.
-But you can always use the Virtualbox image provided.
-Section III is the Getting Started Guide, which help the user get familiar with the valor package.
-The first subseciton of Section IV is also the Getting Started Guide to help uesr praticse basic performance benchmarking.
-The rest of Section IV is the detail steps to reproduce the paper's evaluation section.
-Section V is a brief introduction of the valor package's source code and the benchmarks.
+Section II of this document discuss how to carry out the installations necessary to repeat the experiments presented in the paper.
+Specifically, it describes how to install R in a Linux environment and how to download the valor R package and the benchmark codes.
+Alternatively, the Virtualbox image provided can be used.
+Section III is the Getting Started Guide which prsents useful information on how to use the valor package.
+Section IV list a series of steps that can be followed to reproduce the paper's evaluation section.
+Section V is a brief description of the valor package's source code and the benchmarks.

 ## II.
 Installation

 ### Manual Installation

-The manual installation guide has been tested in a standard Linux Platform and Cygwin.
-Other platforms may also support all the steps if they can install GNU-R, GIT and Python.
+The following manual installation steps were tested in a standard Linux Platform and Cygwin.
+Other platforms may also support all the steps if GNU-R, GIT and Python can be installed in them.

-#### 1. Pre-Requirement
+#### 1. Prerequisites

-Standard GNU tool chains with gcc/gfortran for installing GNU-R. GIT tool for checking out code and benchmarks.
-Python at /usr/bin/python for running performance reporting scripts.
+* GNU compilers gcc/gfortran for installing GNU-R.
+* GIT for checking out code and benchmarks.
+* Python installed at /usr/bin/python for running performance reporting scripts.

-#### 2. GNU-R Installation
+#### 2. Installation of GNU-R

 ** Linux Platform **

-Download GNU-R source code from http://cran.rstudio.com/src/base/R-3/R-3.1.2.tar.gz, unzip it, configuration and make.
-You may have to install other pre-required software libraries for GNU-R installation.
-Please follow the instructions in the error log if you meet problems.
+Download GNU-R source code from http://cran.rstudio.com/src/base/R-3/R-3.1.2.tar.gz, unzip it, configuration, and make.
+You may have to install other software modules to complete the GNU-R installation.
+Please follow the instructions in the error log if there are problems.
 The procedure below is just a reference.

 ```bash
 ~ $ wget http://cran.rstudio.com/src/base/R-3/R-3.1.2.tar.gz